HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 |Pretrain with VolF| 73.38 | 91.61 | 86.20 | 97.35 | 87.14 |

 ## 3. Using other self-supervised pretraining methods
-In addition to Volume Fusion, you can also try other self-supervised pretraining methods including Model Genesis, Patch Swapping and Vox2vec.
+In addition to VolF, you can also try other self-supervised pretraining methods including ModelGenesis, PatchSwapping and Vox2vec.
 ### 3.1.
 Pretraining with Model Genesis
 Similarly to VolF, we need to  create a validation dataset that contains corrupted input images and the ground truth for the pretext task, i.e., image reconstruction task.
 Do this by runing the following command: